-Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.

 Copper and aluminium is purchased on provisional price with option to fix the purchase price based on current or future pricing model based on LME.
 Such feature is kept to hedge against exposure in the value of inventory of copper and aluminium due to volatility in copper and aluminium prices.
-Since. the value of the copper and aluminium changes with response to change in commodity pricing index, embedded derivatives (ED) is identified and separated from the host contract.
+Since, the value of the copper and aluminium changes with response to change in commodity pricing index, embedded derivatives (ED) is identified and separated from the host contract.
 The ED so separated, is treated like commodity derivative and qualifies for hedge accounting.
 These derivatives are put into a Fair Value hedge relationship with respect to unpriced inventory.
-The Group designates only the spot-to-spot movement of the copper and aluminium inventory as the hedged risk.
+The Company designates only the spot-to-spot movement of the copper and aluminium inventory as the hedged risk.
 The carrying value of inventory is accordingly adjusted for the effective portion of change in fair value of hedging instrument.
-Hedge accounting is discontinued when the hedging instrument is settled, or when it no longer qualifies for hedge accounting or when the hedged item is sold (Refer note 43).